 - Eliminate the need for rubber bands

 Villa Park Smiles is one of the first orthodontic practices in the Orange County area to use TADs extensively.
-While most orthodontists refer patients to other specialists for the procedure, Dr. MacGinnis, Dr. Baum and Dr. Nguyen place the TAD themselves.
+While most orthodontists refer patients to other specialists for the procedure, Dr. Baum, Dr. Lee, and Dr. MacGinnis place the TAD themselves.

 A Temporary Anchorage Device (TAD) is a temporary implant that is fixed to the bone to provide an anchorage point for the teeth to move.
 Once orthodontic treatment is complete, the TADs are removed.